earthly/website/blog/_posts/2023-05-18-cicd-build-github-action-dockerhub.md

  - Automation
 ---

-[Continuous integration (CI) and continuous delivery (CD)](https://about.gitlab.com/topics/ci-cd/); (CI/CD) incorporate the operating principles used by application development teams to deliver the application code changes through built-in automation, testing, and collaboration workflows.
+Continuous integration (CI) and continuous delivery (CD) incorporate the operating principles used by application development teams to deliver the application code changes through built-in automation, testing, and collaboration workflows.
 It eliminates the manual development workflows to create automated processes that are predictable and repeatable.

 This eliminates human interventions and reduces workflow errors while ensuring code quality.
 Teams can frequently implement small code changes that will be automatically tested and pushed for delivery and [deployment](/blog/deployment-strategies).

-You can streamline your workflow using [GitHub Action](https://github.com/features/actions) and automate CI/CD Builds.
+You can streamline your workflow using GitHub Actions and automate CI/CD Builds.
 This guide will teach you how to leverage GitHub Action to automate Docker builds to DockerHub.
 You will build an automated CI/CD builds using GitHub Actions and DockerHub.

 ## Prerequisites